Software lore

 CSV as code

 At one job, I was working on a system that ingested a lot of data and classified it according to certain attributes.
-It took me a while of looking through the codebase before I realized that the core function of the system – the classification logic – was not in code at all, but in a large CSV file which was essentially executed like a program: each row represented a classification outcome, and the input was compared row-by-row and column-by-column until it found a row that fully matched.
+The core function of the system – the classification logic – was not in code at all, but in a large CSV file which was essentially executed like a program: each row represented a classification outcome, and the input was compared row-by-row and column-by-column until it found a row that fully matched.
 There was special syntax for a column to match all values or a fixed set of values, as well as some custom values that, depending on the column, would match a set of inputs determined at runtime.
 The CSV had blank rows, blank columns, and even a column titled "meaningless description".

-I tamed it a little bit by getting rid of some of the cruft (MM/DD/YY date formats, inconsistent syntax for boolean values, long-unused classification rules), writing a comprehensive test suite, writing validation checks that looked for unreachable rules, and documenting everything.
-But because it was the core of the system's logic, it was still a little scary to touch the file.
+I tamed it by getting rid of some of the cruft (MM/DD/YY date formats, inconsistent syntax for boolean values, long-unused classification rules), writing a comprehensive test suite and validation checks that looked for unreachable rules, and documenting everything.

 Others